wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/2-explore-cloud-app-security.md

-Cloud App Security is a comprehensive solution that can:
+Defender for Cloud Apps is a comprehensive solution that can:

  -  help your organization as you move to take full advantage of the promise of cloud applications.
  -  keep you in control through improved visibility into network cloud activity.
  -  increase the protection of critical data across cloud applications.

-Cloud App Security includes tools that will help your organization:
+Defender for Cloud Apps includes tools that will help your organization:

  -  uncover shadow IT
  -  assess risk